-A system represented by a state-partition automaton with respect to a projection that describes an abstraction or a partial observation has a projected automaton that is not larger than the original automaton.
-This is the most important property from the application point of view.
-Notice that, up to now, there is only one well-known condition ensuring that a projected automaton is smaller than the original automaton, an observer property, cf. [20].
-The study of state-partition automata is thus a further step to the understanding and characterization of the class of automata useful for practical applications in, e.g., coordination or hierarchical supervisory control of discrete-event systems [1, 9, 10, 17, 18].
+important property from the application point of view.
+Notice that, up to now, there is only one well-known condition ensuring that a projected automaton is smaller than the original automaton, an observer property, cf. [21], although there is still no efficient algorithm to compute the projected automaton.
+The study of state-partition automata is thus a further step to the understanding and characterization of the class of automata useful for practical applications in, e.g., coordination or hierarchical supervisory control of discrete-event systems [1, 9, 10, 11, 18, 19].

 In this paper, we discuss fundamental properties of state-partition automata.
-In Section 3, we recall the known result proving that every regular language has a state-partition automaton with respect to a given projection.
-A procedure to construct this automaton is also known, see [3].
-We repeat the construction here and use it to obtain the minimal state-partition automaton for a given language and a projection.
+In Section 3, we provide a linear algorithm to decide whether a deterministic finite automaton is a state-partition automaton with respect to a given projection.
+In Section 4, we recall the known result proving that every regular language has a state-partition automaton with respect to a given projection.
+A procedure to construct this automaton is known, see [3].
+We repeat the construction here and use it to obtain the minimal state-partition automaton.
 The last result of this section describes a regular language and two projections with respect to which the language has no state-partition automaton.
 This negative result indicates that state-partition automata are useful for systems with either a partial observation or abstraction, but not with the combination of both.

-Then, in Section 4, we study the closure properties of state-partition automata under the standard constructions of deterministic automata for the operations of complement, union, intersection, concatenation, Kleene star, reversal, cyclic shift, and left and right quotients.
+Then, in Section 5, we study the closure properties of state-partition automata under the standard constructions of deterministic automata for the operations of complement, union, intersection, concatenation, Kleene star, reversal, cyclic shift, and left and right quotients.
 We show that almost all of them fail to preserve the property of being a state-partition automaton.
 Only two of the considered operations preserve this property, namely, the construction of a deterministic automaton for the right quotient of two regular languages, and the construction of a deterministic automaton for the complement of regular languages represented by complete deterministic automata.

-Finally, in the last section of this paper, we introduce and study the statepartition complexity of regular languages with respect to a projection, defined as the smallest number of states in any state-partition automaton (with respect to the projection) accepting the language.
+Finally, in the last section, we introduce and study the notion of state-partition complexity of regular languages with respect to a projection, defined as the smallest number of states in any state-partition automaton (with respect to the projection) accepting the language.
 The first result of this section shows that a language represented by a minimal incomplete deterministic automaton with n states has state-partition complexity at most $3n \cdot 2^{n-3}$.
-The second result then proves the tightness of this upper bound using a language defined over a three-letter alphabet and a projection on binary strings.
+The second result then proves the tightness of this bound using a language defined over a three-letter alphabet and a projection on binary strings.

-2 Preliminaries and Definitions
+2. Preliminaries and Definitions